This is how ten-man Sunderland got back to winning ways at Gillingham after O'Brien and Flanagan goals

-This is how ten-man Sunderland got back to winning ways at Gillingham after Aiden O'Brien and Tom Flanagan goals
+This is how ten-man Sunderland got back to winning ways in League One at Gillingham after Aiden O'Brien and Tom Flanagan goals

 Ten-man Sunderland held on to claim a valuable three points at Gillingham in an action-packed League One contest.